Joe English (sailor): Whitbread Round the World Yacht Races

 In 1991 Ireland won the Southern Cross Cup when English skippered the yacht Extension to Victory.
-Businessman John Storey entered a three boat Irish team to take part in the Southern Cross Series of that year, which was a programme of inshore and offshore races of varying length culminating in the 630-mile Sydney-Hobart Race.
+Businessman John Storey entered a three-boat Irish team to take part in the Southern Cross Series of that year, which was a programme of inshore and offshore races of varying lengths culminating in the 630-mile Sydney-Hobart Race.
 Ireland would also win the Sydney-Hobart on Storey's Atara.

 In 1993 Ireland qualified a 3 boat team for the Admiral's Cup of that year, backed by John Storey and sponsored by Jameson Whiskey.

 Jameson 3 (Skippered by English) was the largest boat (50 feet) in the Irish team, but she was disqualified in race 6 and failed to finish race 7, the Fastnet.
-The team was bolstered by a strong showing by Jameson 2, which finished third overall, but were severely hampered by Jameson 1 (Skippered by Harold Cudmore) which had to retire from the regatta when she sank after striking Gurnard Ledge in the first race.
+The team was bolstered by a strong showing by Jameson 2, which finished third overall, but was severely hampered by Jameson 1 (Skippered by Harold Cudmore) which had to retire from the regatta when she sank after striking Gurnard Ledge in the first race.
 The Irish team finished seventh overall.

-In 1994, with members of the Royal Cork Yacht Club English led the development of the 1720 Sportsboat, one of the world's first boat classes aimed at delivering affordable and fun racing for local club level sailors.
-From 1994 until 2004, 114 hulls were manufactured in O'Sullivan Marine Tralee, Co.
-Kerry.
+In 1994, with members of the Royal Cork Yacht Club English led the development of the 1720 Sportsboat, one of the world's first boat classes aimed at delivering affordable and fun racing for local club-level sailors.
+From 1994 until 2004, 114 hulls were manufactured in O'Sullivan Marine Tralee, County Kerry.
 In 1997 he won the Round the Island Race in Cowes on his own 1720 Sportsboat.
-In 1999 English sailed aboard the Italian yacht Riveria di Rimini for the Middle Sea Race and subsequently placed second in the 1999 Fasnet Race.
-In 1999 English joined UK MacWilliam Sailmakers in Crosshaven, Co.
-Cork.
+In 1999 English sailed aboard the Italian yacht Riveria di Rimini for the Middle Sea Race and subsequently placed second in the 1999 Fastnet Race.
+In 1999 English joined UK MacWilliam Sailmakers in Crosshaven, County Cork.

 Later life and illness

 In 2007, aged 51, English was diagnosed with Alzheimer's disease and retired as a professional yachtsman.
 He was the youngest person in the country with the illness at the time.
-In 2008 English sailed on the TP52 Yacht Numbers with fellow Americas Cup and Whitbread Veteran Brad Butterworth, during the 2008 Cork Week and eventual winner of their class.
+In 2008 English sailed on the TP52 Yacht Numbers with fellow America's Cup and Whitbread Veteran Brad Butterworth, during the 2008 Cork Week and eventual winner of their class.
 In 2011, English took part in the Ocean Legends Regatta in Alicante, Spain for the start of the 2011–2012 Volvo Ocean Race.

-Following the establishment of the Joe English Trust, with fellow America's Cup sailor, John Bertrand (sailor, born 1946),English became an advocate and campaigner for better solutions to treat and manage Alzheimer's disease, by meeting the President of Ireland to highlight the cause and participating in an RTÉ Television programme in association with the Alzheimer's Society of Ireland.
+Following the establishment of the Joe English Trust, with fellow America's Cup sailor, John Bertrand (sailor, born 1946), English became an advocate and campaigner for better solutions to treat and manage Alzheimer's disease, by meeting the President of Ireland to highlight the cause and participating in an RTÉ Television programme in association with the Alzheimer Society of Ireland.
 Highlighting the impact of the disease on sufferers and their families.
 He died on 4 November 2014 aged 58.